YacovKopel/FlexFly/README.md

 * As a user I want to see a list of options based on my preferences
 * As a user I want to be able to select the option based on my query
 #(Pg 3)
-* As a user I want to see my flight itenarary based on my inputs
+* As a user I want to see my flight itinerary based on my inputs
 * As a user I want to see a list of events happening in the city I selected